pyinstaller/pyinstaller/doc/source/Manual.rst

 (Pro tip: Do not shut down the virtual machine until Dropbox has completely uploaded the .zip to the cloud.)

-It is possible to cross-develop for Windows under Linux using the free Wine_ environment.
+It is claimed to be possible to cross-develop for Windows under Linux using the free Wine_ environment.
-<??Need info on PyInstaller under WINE in Linux - example? restrictions??>
+Further details are needed, see `How to Contribute`_.

 Using Spec Files
 =================